 MAT/FYSM 094 (Basic Algebra)

-100 (Introduction to Quantitative Reasoning)
+MAT/FYSM 100 (Introduction to Quantitative Reasoning)

-120 (Quantitative Reasoning & Technological Literacy I)
+LSP 120 (Quantitative Reasoning & Technological Literacy I)

-Most Bachelor of Science (BS) majors are required to complete a sequence of Calculus or Discreet math courses, and are required to demonstrate competency at the MAT/FYSM 130 (Pre-Calculus) level before enrolling in any major field courses.
+Most Bachelor of Science (BS) majors are required to complete a sequence of Calculus or Discrete math courses, and are required to demonstrate competency at the MAT/FYSM 130 (Pre-Calculus) level before enrolling in any major field courses.
 The “Path To Math” for most BS majors is:

 MAT/FYSM 094 (Basic Algebra)

-095 (Introductory Algebra)
+MAT/FYSM 095 (Introductory Algebra)

-101 (Intermediate Algebra)
+MAT/FYSM 101 (Intermediate Algebra)

-“Path To Math” to determine which additional math courses are required for each major).
+Additional math courses (See Path To Math to determine which additional math courses are required for each major).

 Participation is not required.
 Students electing not to participate in our summer FYAS program can take the courses in the Autumn Quarter.
-The courses will be credit bearing and full tuition will be charged.
+The courses will be credit-bearing and full tuition will be charged.

 Yes.
 It is expected that students attend each